rcldart/rcldart/README.md

 This template uses the following structure:

-* `src`: Contains the native source code, and a CmakeFile.txt file for building that source code into a dynamic library.
+* `src`: contains ros2 packages and dds protocols.

 * `lib`: Contains the Dart code that defines the API of the plugin, and which calls into the native code using `dart:ffi`.